 Wash the stockings in mild soap and water

-The material used to make anti-embolism stockings is very sensitive and must be washed carefully to maintain its integrity over time.
-Wash your stockings in mild soap and water, then rinse thoroughly until no soap remains before drying them flat so that they do not shrink or get damaged by folding them up while wet.
+You must wash the material used to make anti-embolism stockings carefully to maintain its integrity over time, as it is very sensitive.
+To avoid damaging the stockings, wash them in mild soap and water, rinse thoroughly to remove all soap, and then dry them flat.
+Do not fold them while wet to prevent shrinking or damage.
 Also, do not use elastic garters with compression socks as they can damage them over time or cause an allergic reaction in some individuals.
 Instead, secure them with an elastic bandage if needed and put them on so that they’re snug but comfortable.

 Do not use bleach or perfume on them

-Anti-embolism stockings are made of nylon or silicone, so it is essential not to use bleach or perfume when washing them because these substances can damage the fabric.
+Nylon or silicone are used to make anti-embolism stockings, making it crucial to avoid using bleach or perfume during washing, as they can damage the fabric.
 These chemicals will damage the material and make it less effective at preventing blood clots from forming in your legs.
 When washing them, ensure you follow all directions your doctor or healthcare provider gave so that you don’t damage them.

 Wear a garter belt to secure the stocking in place.

 The most common way of wearing anti-embolism stockings is using a garter belt.
 This method is usually used when only one leg is affected by DVT or PE (blood clotting).
-A garter belt can be purchased at any store that sells medical supplies, or if you have difficulty finding one, ask your doctor, and they may be able to provide you with one.
-When using this method of wear, ensure that the top part of your thigh is covered with the stocking before putting on your garter belt; this will prevent it from slipping down while you walk around.
+You can buy a garter belt at a medical supply store, or ask your doctor for one if you have trouble finding it.
+To ensure that the stocking stays in place while using a garter belt, cover the top part of your thigh with the stocking before putting on the belt; this will prevent slipping while walking around.

 Do not wash them by hand

-They must be washed in a washing machine on a gentle cycle and air dried away from heaters and radiators.
+Anti-embolism stockings must undergo washing in a washing machine on a gentle cycle and should be air dried away from heaters and radiators.
 Do not tumble dry them.